thejimmyg/greener/README.md

 The injectors themselves use `template.HTML` from `html/template` and combine it with code from `html.go`.

+If you use the Manifest injector it will create a manifest that will load from the URL path `/start` so make sure you implement that route in your app.

 ## GenerateGz

 There is a [`generategz`](cmd/generategz/main.go) tool that will scan a directly and pre-compress files to .gz adding a `.gz` extension.
 If the compressed file is actually bigger it is deleted.